kvajjhula/Gale-Shapley-Alg/README.md

 ## Description
 This repository contains an implementation of the Gale-Shapley Stable Matching algorithm.
 This was developed as part of an Algorithms and Computational Complexity class at the University of Washington (CSE 417).
 My implementation is in Java

-## Assignment Specification

-### Programming Problem 4
-- Implement the Gale-Shapley Stable Matching Algorithm.
+- Implements the Gale-Shapley Stable Matching Algorithm.
 - The program also outputs the list of proposals made during the algorithm execution.

-### Programming Problem 5
 - Includes an input generator to create random preference lists.
 - It also contains code to evaluate the 'goodness' of matches for both Men and Women.